Labdabeta/vns/README.md

 the `-P` flag.
 Thus to build the runner you would execute `gprbuild -P src/runner.gpr` and to build the assembler you would execute `gprbuild -P src/assembler.gpr`.

+NOTE: On windows it will be necessary when building the runner to specify `gprbuild -XSDL2_LIB_DIR=C:/Path/To/SDL2/lib` so that it can locate the SDL2 library directory.
+Similarly for linux installs that don't put it in `/usr/lib`.

 ## Running